 Who can help you speak up?

-You might want to ask your teacher, gran or an older friend.
+You might want to ask your teacher, your gran or an older friend.
 You can also speak to a Children's Rights Worker.
 This is someone who can help you say what you want to say.
-Ask about this.

 Sharing information: